iconify/icon-finder/docs/core/actions.md

 This is a special block, which does not belong to a collection view.

 When a collection view is a child view of search results, this block is copied from the search results view.
 Search results include collections block, which lists collections where requested icons are found, making it easy to filter results by collection.
-Collection view displays duplicate block, so a user does not have to return to search results, making it easy to switch collections.
+The collection view displays duplicate block, so a user does not have to return to search results, making it easy to switch collections.

 When collection view is a child of collections list, this block shows several previous and next collections.
 This makes it easy to navigate icon sets without returning to the parent view.
 It takes into account filters used on the parent view.